 How Does Meditation Work?
 Exploring the Science

 How does meditation really work?
 It's the question that so many of us ask ourselves.
-We want to know how a wellness program works and why it will be beneficial to us to incorporate into our daily routines.
-The science of meditation actually goes deeper than what many people realize and has the power to improve our mental, physical, and spiritual awareness.
+We want to understand how a wellness program works and why incorporating it into our daily routines would benefit us.
+The science of meditation can improve our mental, physical, and spiritual awareness.

 Key takeaways